-Potentials which are random both in space and time can manifest a high degree of complexity and are subject of many studies over the last decade mostly in the frame work ofclassical physics \citep{lemons1997paul,PhysRev.36.823,PhysRev.141.186,gardiner1985stochastic,xx1,PhysRevLett.96.030601,PhysRevLett.69.1831,PhysRevLett.67.2115}.
-For time independent potentials a particle can exhibit Anderson localization \citep{anderson1958absence,lee1985disordered}.
-Such potentials have been also experimentally realized for many systems.
-For example Anderson localization was realized using light trapping in disordered wave-guides ( see \citep{lahini2008anderson,schwartz2007transport} and references therein) that is most relevant for our work.
-If the potential fluctuates in time as well as in space, the arguments indicating Anderson localization break down.
-Recently such potentials have also been implemented experimentally \citep{levi2012hyper} and it was shown that in such settings a wave packet can exhibit faster then ballistic transport $ $ With different experimental realizations of such potentials there is also a need for a numerical approach to investigate them and their asymptotic behavior.
-The standard way to numerically investigate time dependent potentials is based on either spectral methods \citep{hesthaven2007spectral,leforestier1991comparison} or explicit/implicit finite difference schemes \citep{kosloff1988time,ascher1995implicit}.
-In this paper we implement numerically a recently developed rigorously controlled multi-time scale averaging technique \citep{fishman2014multiscale}.
+Potentials which are quasiperodic both in space and time, can manifest a high degree of complexity and are subject of many studies over the last decade, mostly in the framework of classical physics \cite{PhysRev.36.823,PhysRev.141.186,gardiner1985stochastic,xx1,PhysRevLett.96.030601,PhysRevLett.69.1831,PhysRevLett.67.2115}.
+With different experimental realizations of such potentials there is also a need for a numerical approach to investigate them and their asymptotic behavior.
+The standard way to numerically solve problems with time dependent potentials is based on either spectral methods \cite{hesthaven2007spectral,leforestier1991comparison} or explicit/implicit finite difference schemes \cite{kosloff1988time,ascher1995implicit}.
+In this paper we implement numerically a recently developed rigorously controlled multi-time scale averaging technique \cite{fishman2014multiscale}.
 The above mentioned method has two distinct advantages.
 The first is that at each step of the averaging hierarchy there is a well defined and completely known bound on the numerical error.
 The second advantage and one which has far greater impact is the reduction in computational time accompanied with each of the hierarchical averaging steps.
-This reduction enables to go to long time scales .
-In this paper we will introduce the methods and perform the first steps in the hierarchy.
+This reduction enables us to go to long time scales, impossible by the methods we are aware of.
+In this paper we describe and present an implementation for a specific problem.